1. Revenue system

 POS, payments, tabs, inventory, bottle service, refunds, tips, and closeout reporting.
 This is the system of record for cash flow.

-Search interest for nightclub software is broad, but operators usually need a decision path, not a random vendor list.
+Search interest for software for nightclubs is broad, but operators usually need a decision path, not a random vendor list.
 Use this page to map the full stack: money in, guests in, staff scheduled, room controlled, performance measured, and event content pushed back into demand for the next night.

 The best nightclub software stack connects six jobs instead of treating each tool as a separate island.